What you need to know about disability benefit claims

 If this describes your situation, contact us today—we can help.

 Maurice Blackburn's superannuation and insurance claims lawyers are the experts.
 We can help you to gain early access to your funds when you need them the most.
 We understand the importance of having someone in your corner when you're taking on a well-resourced insurance company.

 At Maurice Blackburn we understand the impact that an unexpected illness, injury or disability can have on every aspect of your life.
 Our team can help you with the complicated process of making a claim at the time you need it most—when everything has changed and you are worried about the future.

 We offer 'no win, no fee'* arrangements for these types of cases, which means that you don’t have to pay for our legal services if we don't win.
-We have superannuation and insurance claims lawyers in Melbourne, Sydney, Brisbane, Perth, Adelaide, Canberra and throughout Australia.
+We have superannuation and insurance claims lawyers in Melbourne, Sydney, Brisbane, Perth, Adelaide, Darwin and throughout Australia.